-Bruce is currently chairman of Arkuda Therapeutics, AvroBio (NASDAQ:AVRO), Hotspot Therapeutics, Kymera Therapeutics (NASDAQ:KYMR), Nimbus Therapeutics, and Quench Bio.
-He also serves on the board of Magenta Therapeutics (NASDAQ:MGTA) and several seed stage companies.
-He previously served on the boards of past Atlas companies Avila (acquired by Celgene), Lysosomal Therapeutics, miRagen (NASDAQ:MGEN), Padlock (acquired by BMS), Prestwick (acquired by Biovail), Rodin Therapeutics (acquired by Alkermes), Stromedix (acquired by Biogen), Unum Therapeutics (NASDAQ:UMRX), and a number of other ventures.
+Bruce Booth is one of our founding investors and board members and has served on our Board of Directors since February 2016.
+Dr. Booth joined Atlas Venture in 2005 where he currently serves as partner.
+He is currently chairman of AVROBIO Inc., Kymera Therapeutics and Vigil Neuroscience, and he also serves on the board of several privately held companies.
+Dr. Booth previously served on the boards of past Atlas companies Avila (acquired by Celgene), Lysosomal Therapeutics (acquired by Bial), Padlock (acquired by BMS), Prestwick (acquired by Biovail), Rodin Therapeutics (acquired by Alkermes), Stromedix (acquired by Biogen), and a number of other ventures.